By iTechArt, a one-stop source for custom software development.

 Although somewhat baseline in successful fintech apps at this point, AI is leveraged by different industry segments in vastly different ways.
 Digital banking, for example, usually limits their AI use to chatbots and fraud detection/Know Your Customer systems.

-Investment banks, however, marry AI with big data science to analyze huge amounts of both structured and unstructured data — market and customer-related.
+Investment banks, however, marry AI with big data science to analyze huge amounts of both structured and unstructured data.
+Be it market and customer-related.
 This enables startups to substantially increase their customer experience with hyper-personalized marketing offers that increase acquisition and retention.

 Data science and analytics